 - Suicidal thoughts

-The Mirena IUD can cause other serious complications besides the hormone imbalance referenced above.
-In fact, Mirena has caused birth injuries to babies whom women conceived and carried with a Mirena IUD still in place, posing a serious risk to the developing fetus.
-This is especially true if the IUD is not removed early on in the pregnancy.
-Becoming pregnant while your IUD device is still in place can also cause ectopic pregnancy, miscarriage, premature birth, and even birth defects and fetal abnormalities.
+The Mirena IUD can cause other serious complications besides the aforementioned hormone imbalance.
+Upon placement, the Mirena device can cause pelvic inflammatory disease in some users.
+Mirena has caused birth injuries to babies whom women conceived and carried with a Mirena IUD still in place, posing a serious risk to the developing fetus.
+This risk is especially significant if the IUD is not removed early in the pregnancy.
+Becoming pregnant while your IUD device is still in place can also cause ectopic pregnancy, miscarriage, premature birth, and even congenital disabilities and fetal abnormalities.

 Filing a product liability lawsuit over injuries caused by a Mirena IUD can get you the compensation needed to get back on your feet after suffering damages like medical expenses, lost wages, and mental anguish.
-Filing a lawsuit over Mirena IUD injuries can get someone's life back on track however these lawsuits are typically a complex undertaking.
+Filing a lawsuit for Mirena IUD injuries can get someone's life back on track; however, these lawsuits are typically a complex undertaking.
 Do not try to handle it alone.
-Hiring an experienced product liability attorney can make all the difference when it comes to your case's success.
+Hiring an experienced product liability attorney can be instrumental in your case's success.

 What Damages Can I Recover in a Defective Mirena IUD Crash Lawsuit?

-If you have endured a Mirena crash or experienced other complications related to your Mirena IUD, you may be wondering what a potential product liability lawsuit could be worth.
-The value of the damages you recover will be evaluated in the context of how your losses have impacted your life.
+If you have endured a Mirena crash or experienced other complications related to your Mirena IUD, you may wonder what a potential product liability lawsuit could be worth.
+Your lawyer will evaluate the value of the damages you recover in the context of how those losses have impacted your life.
 You may be eligible to recover both economic and non-economic damages.

-Economic damages refer to losses that have an established monetary value, like the price of a therapy session with a counselor.
+Economic damages refer to losses with an established monetary value, like the price of a therapy session with a counselor.
 Non-economic damages are gauged subjectively, as they usually encompass emotional losses like facing suicidal thoughts or enduring the physical pain of having an IUD tear your uterine wall.